paradigmxyz/reth/book/run/config.md

 # Lower thresholds correspond to more frequent disk I/O (writes),
 # but lowers memory usage
 chunk_size = 5000000

-# The size of temporary file in bytes for ETL data collector.
-#
-# Lower threshold corresponds to more frequent flushes,
-# but lowers temporary storage usage
-etl_file_size = 524_288_000 # 500 * 1024 * 1024
 ```

 ### `index_account_history`